swsms/web-quiz-engine/README.md

 # Web Quiz Engine
-A simple engine for creating and passing quizzes through HTTP API.
+A simple engine for creating and solving quizzes through HTTP API.

 ## Operations and their results

+The following are examples of all supported requests and responses using `curl`.

 ### Create a new quiz

-To create a new quiz, you need to send a json with the four keys: `title`, `text`, `options` and `answer`.
+To create a new quiz, you need to send a json with the four keys: `title`, `text`, `options` (array of strings) and `answer`.
-At this moment, all these keys are not required.
+At this moment, all these keys are optional.

 An example: